 To apply for a bursary online, go to the course you wish to apply for and follow the on-screen instructions.

-For all other courses, we will respond to your application within 10 working days of the date of submission (or within four weeks for Diploma and Advanced Diploma applications).
-Please note that if you are awarded a bursary you will be required to book and pay the course fee (or the first instalment of the course fee) within two weeks of the date of notification to accept the bursary and confirm your place on the course.
+Please note that if you are awarded a bursary you will be required to book and pay the course fee (or the first instalment of the course fee, if applicable) within two weeks of the date of notification to accept the bursary and confirm your place on the course.

 Part-time students can currently apply for a Tuition Fee Loan of up to £6,750 to cover the cost of University fees.
 This loan replaces the Grants scheme previously in place.
 Maintenance grants will only be available to full-time students.